 St. Nicholas life story

 The church of Saint Nicholas was built by his family at Jerpoint and dedicated to the memory of the saint.
 A slab grave on the ground of this church claims to hold his remains.
-There is a yearly Mass in relation to the memory of Saint Nicholas, but otherwise, the celebration is quite low-key.
+There is a yearly Mass in memory of Saint Nicholas, but otherwise, the celebration is quite low-key.

 Historians in Ireland say they have evidence that his remains were brought to Ireland and buried in Jerpoint Abbey by Irish Norman crusaders.